LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 - unpredictable behavior of garbage collectors
 - unpredictable behavior of memory allocators

-Even NULL checks after a malloc does not gaurentee that the malloc was successful.
+Even NULL checks after a malloc does not guarantee that the malloc was successful.
 Linux's malloc() is optimistic and only allocates the memory once it is going to be used.
 This can result in a crash from using memory thought to be available.
 For these reasons dynamic memory is banned, but it is not banned entirely.